yifax/IBID/README.md

 * Zeyu Wang
 * Yifan Xu

-### Project Goal
+### Project Summary
+##### Goal
-* To build a algorithm for autopilot vehicles, which can provide a reliable communication protocol between two or more vehicles.
+To build a algorithm for autopilot vehicles, which can provide a reliable communication protocol between two or more vehicles.
+##### Deliverable
-* Instead of adding onboard sensors, we want to make the following car to be blind but auto-pilotable basing on the information shared from the leading car.
+Instead of adding onboard sensors, we want to make the following car to be blind but auto-pilotable basing on the information shared from the leading car.

 ### Hardware Used in This Porject
 * Arduino Uno